Compliance Visa Sponsorship Jobs in New Mexico

 MINIMUM QUALIFICATIONS

-High School Diploma or equivalent and one (1) year of experience in investigations, regulation, policy, statutory, and/or contract compliance.
-Any combination of education from an accredited college or university in a related field and/or direct experience in this occupation totaling one (1) year may substitute for the required experience.
+Bachelor's degree in any field of study from an accredited college or university and one (1) year of experience in investigations, regulation, policy, statutory, and/or contract compliance.
+Any combination of education from an accredited college or university in a related field and/or direct experience in this occupation totaling five (5) years may substitute for the required education and experience.

 EMPLOYMENT REQUIREMENTS

-Must possess and maintain a valid New Mexico Drivers License.
-Must possess and maintain a current Defensive Driving Course Certificate from the State of New Mexico or must pass and receive Defensive Driving Course Certification as a condition of continued employment.
+Must possess a valid New Mexico Driver's license, a current defensive driving course certification from the State of New Mexico or must pass Defensive Driving Course Certificate within six months of the date of hire as a condition of continued employment.

 WORKING CONDITIONS